gamer-project/gamer/doc/wiki/Initial-Conditions.md

 By default, `NUM_ATTRIBUTE` is equal to
 `7` + [[--par_attribute_flt | [Installation]-Option-List#--par_attribute_flt]] + [[--par_attribute_int | [Installation]-Option-List#--par_attribute_int]],
-corresponding to particle mass, position x/y/z, velocity x/y/z, type, UID, and user-specified attributes (and in exactly this order).
+corresponding to particle mass, position x/y/z, velocity x/y/z, user-specified floating-point attributes, type, UID, and user-specified integer attributes (and in exactly this order).
 One can also use [[PAR_IC_MASS | [Runtime-Parameters]-Particles#PAR_IC_MASS]] / [[PAR_IC_TYPE | [Runtime-Parameters]-Particles#PAR_IC_TYPE]]
 to assign the same particle mass / type to all particles, in which case the file `PAR_IC` should not store particle mass / type.
 One should turn off [[PAR_IC_PUID | Runtime-Parameters:-Particles#PAR_IC_PUID]]
-to assign new particle UIDs to all particles when the `PAR_IC` file does not store existing UIDs.
+to automatically assign new particle UIDs to all particles when the `PAR_IC` file does not contain UID information.

 The following C++ example constructs a particle initial condition file with 1000 particles assuming [[PAR_IC_MASS | [Runtime-Parameters]-Particles#PAR_IC_MASS]]<0,